Updated August 2022

 When my work PC starts a virus scan, it slows my system to a crawl and takes forever to complete.

 I want my Android virus protection app to do its job and stay out of my way.
-That’s what makes BitDefender my go-to Internet Security program, not only for my Android TV Box but for my PC and smartphone as well.
+That’s what makes BitDefender my go-to internet security program, not only for my Android TV device but for my PC and smartphone as well.

 There are two main versions of BitDefender: The free BitDefender Antivirus app, which covers one device, and BitDefender Total Security, which is a premium program that covers 10 devices and provides more security features like On Install Scanning, Privacy Adviser, and alerts for malware and phishing attacks.